MONITORING YOUR REMOTE EMPLOYEES

 WHAT IS EMPLOYEE MONITORING SOFTWARE?

-Employee monitoring software tracks digital movements.
-This can include everything from general clock-in clock-out tracking to taking screenshots of an employee’s computer several times per hour.
+The employee monitoring software tracks digital movements.
+This can include everything from general clock-in, clock-out tracking to taking screenshots of an employee’s computer several times per hour.

 Items that these tools can track are: